mbaudier/SEDAP-Express/README.md

 ## Sub-Projects

 Below you will find a brief overview and description of the sub-projects.
 If you have any questions or comments, please write to us here.
 And even better: If you find any errors, feel free to open a bug report!
+The samples are minimal examples and have always comments at the places where do you have to write or fill in your own code.

 ### Documentation